What is it?

 The exact definition of the word “dermolipectomy” is a resection of excess skin and fat, and despite being generally associated with the abdominal area, the word itself can be used to characterize the removal of skin and fat from any part of the body.

 Requirements to be able to undergo a dermolipectomy

-Most of the time, a dermolipectomy is performed in people who have flaccid, redundant and unwanted skin, often accompanied by stretch marks and subcutaneous fat accumulation of previous weight loss (surgery), pregnancy or aging.
+A dermolipectomy is usually performed on people with flabby, redundant, and unwanted skin, often accompanied by stretch marks and subcutaneous fat accumulation from previous weight loss (surgery), pregnancy, or aging.

-Other potential candidates include patients with rather non-elastic skin that could recover or adapt easily after certain plastic surgery procedures, such as abdominal liposuction.
+Other potential candidates include patients with rather non-elastic skin that could recover or adapt quickly after specific plastic surgery procedures, such as abdominal liposuction.

 What does the procedure involve?